-My weekly office hours will be on Tuesdays and Wednesdays from 3:00 to 5:00 p.m. and by appointment to be planned on email at least 2 days before requested meeting.
+My weekly office hours will be on Tuesdays and Wednesdays from 9:00 to 11:00 a.m. and by appointment to be planned on email at least 2 days before requested meeting.
 I'll send you email confirmation that the time proposed works.
 Office hours, appointments, and email/phone correspondence are put on hold while I'm away during conferences and business trips.
 You may email me or call me while I'm gone but I may very likely not be able to respond until my return.
 I'll post on my door if I'm away for a day or longer along with when I return.
 My office hours begin on the first week of our class and end on the week of final exams.
 I do not hold summer office hours or teach during summer.

-If I have to change my office hours for a particular day due to a required AU meeting or some other obligation or event, then I'll post on my door if I'm away that day so that you know and then also post on email and in the Canvas announcements when I will serve make-up office hours time.
+If I have to change my office hours for a particular day due to a required AU meeting or some other obligation or event, then I'll post on my door if I'm away that day so that you know and then also post this in the Announcements and when I will serve make-up office hours time.